 Before you get started in beekeeping, there are many decisions you have to make.
 Here are a few items to consider before getting started.

-There are many decisions to make when choosing your hive style; where to begin?
+There are many decisions to make when choosing your hive style.
+But where to begin?
 Top bar?
 Langstroth?
 Warre?
 Hollow tree?
-We already broke down the different types of hives, but that's not the end of the decisions.
 If going with the most common hive, the Langstroth, you should probably decide what configuration you're going to use.
 Here are a few options:

 1. Configuration.
 You have the option to run all deeps or all mediums, or a combination of the two.
 Going with just deeps or mediums gives you advantage of using the same equipment on all your hives.
 When filled with bees, honey and pollen, boxes can get quite heavy.
 This is why some beekeepers run all mediums to help with the weight factor.